clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 One more reference type, [vars](#vars), supports dynamic scoping and thread-local storage.

-### atoms
+### Atoms

 Atoms are references that change atomically (changes become immediately visible to all threads, changes are guaranteed to be synchronized by the JVM).
-If you come from Java background, atoms are basically atomic references from `java.util.concurrent` with a functional twist to them.
+If you come from a Java background, atoms are basically atomic references from `java.util.concurrent` with a functional twist to them.
 Atoms are identities that implement synchronous, uncoordinated, atomic updates.

-Lets jump right in and demonstrate how atoms work with an example.
+Lets jump right in and demonstrate how atoms work using an example.
 We know that Clojure data structures are immutable by default.
 Adding an element to a collection really produces a new collection.
 In such case, how does one keep a shared list (say, of active connections to a server or recently crawled URLs) and mutate it in a thread-safe manner?
 We will demonstrate how to accomplish this with an atom.

 To create an atom, use the `clojure.core/atom` function.
-It takes initial atom value as the argument:
+Its argument will serve as the atom's initial value:

 ``` clojure
 (def currently-connected (atom []))
 ```

 The line above makes the atom `currently-connected` an empty vector.
-To access atom's value, use `clojure.core/deref` or the `@atom` reader form:
+To access an atom's value, use `clojure.core/deref` or the `@atom` reader form:

 ``` clojure